 Healthy people who follow a well-balanced diet can get more than enough thiamine.
 Actually, there are many animal-based and plant-based foods high in thiamine.

 But, obesity, poor diet, alcohol abuse, excessive carbohydrate consumption, major trauma, surgery, diabetes and other diseases may increase the risk of thiamine deficiency.
 In these cases, people may benefit from taking high dosages of thiamine, which only supplements can provide.
 The recommended daily dose isn’t enough.

 Additionally, calcium and magnesium deficiency negatively affects thiamine levels in the body!

 Diuretics may also cause thiamine depletion.

-Adverse effects of extremely high doses of thiamine
+Side effects of extremely high doses of thiamine

-In rare cases of extremely high dosages of thiamine from supplements, people have reported adverse effects such as sensation of warmth, sweating, itching and discoloration of the skin, and allergic reactions.
+In rare cases of extremely high dosages of thiamine from supplements, people have reported adverse effects such as sensation of warmth, sweating, itching and discoloration of the skin, and even allergic reactions.